Quilt marking tools come in a wide variety. Thank goodness!

 There is a whole other group of quilt marking tools that are made with chalk.

 The problem with chalk has been it wears off, making it necessary to mark AFTER the quilt is basted.
-This is a problem for more intricate designs.
+This is a problem for more intricate quilting designs.